-The Shimon Peres Center for Peace & Innovation served as the backdrop for the 2022 Blavatnik Awards in Israel Ceremony
+The Peres Center for Peace & Innovation served as the backdrop for the 2022 Blavatnik Awards in Israel Ceremony

 The New York Academy of Sciences, in collaboration with the Israel Academy of Sciences and Humanities and the Blavatnik Family Foundation, hosted the fourth Ceremony for the Blavatnik Awards for Young Scientists in Israel on June 8, 2022.
-The event moved this year from Jerusalem to the spectacular Shimon Peres Center for Peace & Innovation in Tel Aviv.
+The event moved this year from Jerusalem to the spectacular Peres Center for Peace & Innovation in Tel Aviv.
 The event was attended by Israel’s top leaders in business, academia and philanthropy.
 Michelin-starred TV celebrity chef, Assaf Granit, catered the Ceremony.

 Israeli TV News Anchor, Tamar Ish-Shalom, from Reshet 13, served as Presenter of Ceremonies.
 The evening began with an inspired visual journey through science accompanied by a vocal performance by Israeli singer and actress Ester Rada.
 It was followed by a short film on the history of the Blavatnik Awards and an explanation of the Blavatnik Awards selection process.

 The President of Israel, Isaac Herzog, gave a video speech congratulating the Laureates, and Prof. David Harel, President of the Israel Academy of Sciences and Humanities, gave opening remarks.
-Nick Dirks of the New York Academy of Sciences also spoke, and commented on the importance of scientific collaboration across national borders.
+Prof. Nick Dirks, President of the New York Academy of Sciences, also spoke, and commented on the importance of scientific collaboration across national borders.
 “It is this global collaboration we must nurture if we are to tackle our other global challenges, especially the warming of our planet.”
 Dirks added “…another reason these Awards are so important, for they support the work of scientists who look beyond the walls of their labs, and beyond geographical borders.”

 Three of Israel’s leading young scientists were honored during the evening as Laureates of the 2022 Blavatnik Awards for Young Scientists in Israel.